AusClimateService/npcp/reports/phase1/phase1_report.md

 representing the observed (AGCD) 1980-2019 extremes when trained on that same 1980-2019 observed data (i.e. the historical assessment task; e.g. Figure 6.4.1).
+The MRNBC method tends to perform better than the univariate methods and MBCn worse.

 <p align="center">
     <img src="pr_extreme-bias_task-historical_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=65% height=65%>